wp-plugins/sidebar-photoblog/readme.txt

 	3.Insert the full size image into post and publish it.
 It’s that easy!

 It is very flexible.
-You can upload several photos and add your own content.
+You can upload several photos and add your own content but olny first photo will be appear in widget.

 = My photos show in main column of the blog? =